 - It’s too old.
 If you’re not comfortable using barbecue sauce that’s as old as yours (e.g., a year past the printed date), it’s okay to toss it.

 Now that you checked if the sauce is safe to eat, it’s time to assess the taste.
 Eat a little and see how that goes.

-If your BBQ sauce is tasteless, there’s no point in pouring it all over your chicken, pork, or pizza.
-In other words, it’s time to let it go.
+If your BBQ sauce is tasteless, there’s no point in pouring it all over your chicken, pork, or pizza (how long is pizza good for?).
+It’s time to let it go.
 But if it tastes good, congratulations, feel free to use it.

 How Long Does BBQ Sauce Last?

 Barbecue sauce comes with a shelf life of one to two years and easily keeps for a few months past the printed date.
 Once you open up the bottle, it retains quality for at least 4 to 6 months, often longer.